tzipperle/mplstyle/docs/use.rst

 How to Use
 ========================

-This section explains and shows how any of the classes from **mpl-style** can be used. **PLTtz** class, which was already mentioned in the :ref:`overview <overview>`, is taken as an example.
+This section explains and shows how any of the classes from **mplstyle** can be used. **PLTtz** class, which was already mentioned in the :ref:`overview <overview>`, is taken as an example.
 Its implementation in the ``trigonometric_functions.py`` is explained very detailed by moving step by step through the script.
 Other classes are used completely similar.

 trigonometric_functions.py
 """""""""""""""""""""""